German General Social Survey Personas: A Survey-Derived Persona Prompt Collection for Population-Aligned LLM Studies: Preliminary Analysis

+Below, we provide an example of a German persona prompt, featuring the core set of socio-demographic attributes as well as the two attributes identified to be most important (TOP-2) according to our variable importance ranking.

-\begin{quote} "Nehme die Perspektive der folgenden Person ein: {'Wie alt sind Sie?': '50', 'Wohnen Sie in Ost- oder Westdeutschland?': 'Westdeutschland', 'Was ist Ihr höchster Schulabschluss?': '(3) Mittlere Reife', 'In welcher Wohnumgebung wohnen Sie?': 'Großstadt', 'Wie hoch ist Ihr monatliches Nettoeinkommen?': '(11) 1250 - 1374 Euro', 'Wie beschreiben Sie Ihre aktuelle berufliche Tätigkeit?': 'Montageberufe', 'Wie beschreiben Sie Ihre letzte berufliche Tätigkeit?': 'Nicht zutreffend', 'Welches Geschlecht haben Sie?': 'Männlich', 'Welchen Universitätsabschluss besitzen Sie?': 'Kein Universitätsabschluss', 'Wie ist Ihre Einstellung zum Zuzug von Arbeitnehmern aus Nicht-EU-Staaten?': '(2) Zuzug Begrenzen', 'Käme es für Sie in Frage, Ihre politische Meinung im Bekanntenkreis und am Arbeitsplatz zu sagen, um Einfluss zu nehmen?': '(1) Ja'} Welche der Antwortmöglichkeiten ist die Reaktion der Person auf folgende Frage: Meinung zur Verantwortung, Kinder zu bekommen Antwortmöglichkeiten: ['1: BIN DERS.MEINUNG', '2: BIN ANDERER MEINUNG'] Antwort: (" \end{quote},
+\begin{quote} "Nehme die Perspektive der folgenden Person ein: {'Wie alt sind Sie?': '50', 'Wohnen Sie in Ost- oder Westdeutschland?': 'Westdeutschland', 'Was ist Ihr höchster Schulabschluss?': '(3) Mittlere Reife', 'In welcher Wohnumgebung wohnen Sie?': 'Großstadt', 'Wie hoch ist Ihr monatliches Nettoeinkommen?': '(11) 1250 - 1374 Euro', 'Wie beschreiben Sie Ihre aktuelle berufliche Tätigkeit?': 'Montageberufe', 'Wie beschreiben Sie Ihre letzte berufliche Tätigkeit?': 'Nicht zutreffend', 'Welches Geschlecht haben Sie?': 'Männlich', 'Welchen Universitätsabschluss besitzen Sie?': 'Kein Universitätsabschluss', 'Wie ist Ihre Einstellung zum Zuzug von Arbeitnehmern aus Nicht-EU-Staaten?': '(2) Zuzug Begrenzen', 'Käme es für Sie in Frage, Ihre politische Meinung im Bekanntenkreis und am Arbeitsplatz zu sagen, um Einfluss zu nehmen?': '(1) Ja'} Welche der Antwortmöglichkeiten ist die Reaktion der Person auf folgende Frage: Meinung zur Verantwortung, Kinder zu bekommen Antwortmöglichkeiten: ['1: BIN DERS.MEINUNG', '2: BIN ANDERER MEINUNG'] Antwort: (" \end{quote}

+This prompt structure instructs the LLM to take on the perspective of the persona described next, provides the survey question the model is supposed to answer as well as the available response options, and sets the model to up to generate its response in the required format.

-instructs the LLM to adopt a specific persona.
-This persona is a 50-year-old male from West Germany with an intermediate school leaving certificate, living in a large city and working in assembly with a net monthly income of 1250 - 1374 Euros.
-He supports limiting immigration from non-EU countries and is willing to voice his political opinions.
+In this example, the persona is a 50-year-old male from West Germany with an intermediate school leaving certificate, living in a large city and working in assembly with a net monthly income of 1250 - 1374 Euros, supporting limiting immigration from non-EU countries, and willing to voice his political opinions among friends and at work.
 The prompt then asks for this persona's reaction to a question about the responsibility of having children (variable name: lp04), with the options being "agree" or "disagree".